A lot or a little?

 What's it about?

 Kids create an account and receive parent approval via email to get started with DIY APP - CREATIVE COMMUNITY FOR KIDS.
 Then they can start perusing the project options and potential skill groups for which they can earn patches -- block builder, cardboarder, chef, gardener, hardware hacker.
 As soon as they make something, they can post a photo or video.
 They also can comment, like, and ask questions about other users' projects.
 DIY employees review projects, comment, and provide encouragement.

 Is it any good?

-A companion app for the website, this tool makes it much easier for kids to take photos and videos of their projects to post to the site.
-Optimized for iPhone 5, it doesn't look all that great on the iPad; still, it's really handy and includes all the features found on the website.
-DIY kids will love the ability to share and receive feedback on their projects, earn patches, and learn from other users' projects, especially on this on-the-go app version.
-This is a fun website- and app-based community for kids to build skills -- some silly, some serious -- while sharing their own with others.
+A companion app for the website, this tool makes it super easy for kids to take photos and videos of their projects to post to the site.
+Kids will love the ability to share and receive feedback on their projects, earn patches, and learn from other users' projects, especially on this on-the-go app version.
+The website- and app-based community allows kids to build skills -- some silly, some serious -- while sharing their own with others.
 There's a great variety of project types, but some have more extensive how-to help than others.
 It may be frustrating for some kids trying to do projects if they find that the instructions or support is not enough.
 Nonetheless, DIY App - Creative Community for Kids is a creative, organized way to explore digital DIY culture and experience positive interactions in a social media network.

 Families can talk about the benefits of doing it yourself and making things.
 What can you learn from completing projects?